dendronhq/dendron-site/vault/dendron.ref.status.md

 ### Early Seed 🌱

-The feature or option was recently added and might only be available in Dendron's [[early seed release|dendron.ref.terms#early-seed-release]]
+The feature or option was recently added and might only be available in Dendron's [[early seed release|dendron.ref.terms#early-seed-release]].
+Early seed features are considured beta and may change at any time.

 ### Experimental 🧪